giraone/pms-sample-jee-01/readme.md

 ### OData style query options for filtering and sorting ###

-The base for the implementation of $filter and $orderby query options in REST APIs, that produce list data is [Apache Olingo](https://olingo.apache.org/) - currently the only useful Java-based OData implementation.
+The base for the implementation of $filter and $orderby query options in REST APIs for lists is [Apache Olingo](https://olingo.apache.org/) - currently the only useful Java-based OData implementation.
 For the current basic requirements OData V2.0 seems to be *good enough*.

 ----------